venarius/stellar-invictus/README.md

 - ~~Missions~~
 - Planetary Interaction -> Rebid every month to maintain
 - Expeditions -> Quiz for loot -> Worker to randomly place hidden Locations in Systems
-- Scan locations to see ships at that place
+- Small Description for each item type
 - ~~Trading System~~
 - More Ships
 - ~~Faction Bonuses~~
 - Faction Reputation - Unlocks on different levels
 - ~~About -> Currently empty site~~
 - ~~Warp to Fleet Members~~
 - More different Stations with their own traits -> https://forums.frontier.co.uk/showthread.php/462896-new-station-ideas